EwanThomasMilne/netrunner_results/README.md

 By default, `netrunner_results.py` will use cached JSON (if available) This argument overrides that default, and forces a refresh of any cached JSON

+#### --- tournaments-file
+defaults to `tournaments.yml`, but you can specify a different file if you just want to collect results for a smaller set of tournaments

 ## tournaments.yml

 |parameter|required|type|description|default|